 What to Know About Visiting Marino Ballena National Park

-- Weather: This area is extremely humid and is prone to rainfalls, even during the tropical dry season.
+- Weather: This area is extremely humid and is prone to rainfalls, even during the dry season (December through April).
 We visited once in February and it poured rain for 4 days straight.
 Make sure to bring appropriate gear, clothing and equipment for rain.

 - Bring snacks and water (no drinkable water available).
 Bathrooms available near the ranger station.
 No facilities inside the park.